drupalprojects/zeropoint/README.txt

-README.TXT // 0 Point theme for Drupal 6.
+README.TXT // Zero Point theme for Drupal 6.

 Thank you for downloading this theme!

-ABOUT THE 0 POINT THEME:
+ABOUT THE ZERO POINT THEME:
 -------------------------------------------------------------------------+
-0 Point is an advanced theme.
+Zero Point is an advanced theme.
 It contains the same kinds of features you'll find in our other Drupal themes, plus many more.

 The theme validates XHTML 1.0 Strict / CSS 2, and it is cross-browser compatible;